 16 January 2019

-The Journal on Education in Emergencies (JEiE) is pleased to announce informational webinars, geared especially for scholars from the Global South, about submitting and publishing research manuscripts and field notes with JEiE.
-The webinars will be conducted in each of the INEE languages - English, Arabic, French, Portuguese, and Spanish.
-They are free, and all are welcome to participate;
+In early 2019, the Journal on Education in Emergencies (JEiE) hosted informational webinars, geared especially for scholars from the Global South, about submitting and publishing research manuscripts and field notes with JEiE.
+The webinars were supported by Open Society Foundations and were conducted in each of the INEE languages - English, Arabic, French, Portuguese, and Spanish.<

 21 June 2018